-Date Rendered: 2019-09-05 01:16:02 PM UTC
+Date Rendered: 2019-09-05 01:16:07 PM UTC

-Available Online at: http://arks.princeton.edu/ark:/88435/t435gj583
+Available Online at: http://arks.princeton.edu/ark:/88435/dv13zz79b

 Don't be afraid.
 My telling can't hurt you in spite of what I have done and I promise to lie quietly in the dark-weeping perhaps or occasionally seeing the blood once more-but I will never again unfold my limbs to rise up and bare teeth.
 I explain.
-You can eall what I tell you a confession, if you like, but one full of curiosities familiar only in dreams and during those moments when a dog's profile plays in the steam of a kettle.
+You can think what I tell you a confession, if you like, but one full of curiosities familiar only in dreams and during those moments when a dog's profile plays in the steam of a kettle.
 Or when a corn husk doll, sitting on a shelf is suddenly splayed in the corner of a room and the wicked of how it got there is plain.
 Stranger things happen all the time everywhere.
 You know.
 I know you know.
 One question is who is responsible?
 Another is can you read?
-If a pea hen refuses to brood I read it quickly and, sure enough, that night I see my mother standing hand in hand with her little boy, my shoes jamming the pocket of her apron.
+If a pea hen refuses to brood I read it quickly and, sure enough, that night I see a minha mae standing hand in hand with her little boy, my shoes jamming the pocket of her apron.
 Other signs need more time to understand.
-Even now it is difficult-too many signs, or a bright omen clouding up too fast.
+Often there are too many signs, or a bright omen clouds up too fast.
 I sort them and try to recall, yet I know I am missing much like not reading the garden snake crawling up to the door saddle to die.
 Let me start with what I know for certain.

 The beginning begins with the shoes.
 When a child I am never able to abide being barefoot and always beg for shoes, anybody's shoes, even on the hottest days.
-My madre, frowning, is angry at what she says are my prettified ways.
+A minha mãe, my mother, is frowning, is angry at what she says are my prettify ways.
 Only bad women wear high heels.
 I am dangerous, she says, and wild but she relents and lets me wear the throwaway shoes from Senhora's house, pointy-toe, one raised heel broke, the other worn, and a buckle on top.
 As a result, Lina says, my feet are useless, will always be too tender for life and never have the strong soles, tougher than leather, that life requires.
-True.
 Lina is correct.

-I have the hands of a slave and the feet of a Portuguese lady.
+Who in 1690 has the hands of a slave and the feet of a Portuguese lady?

 So when I set out to find you, she and Mistress give me Sir's boots that fit a man not a girl.
 They stuff them with hay and oily corn husks and tell me to hide the letter inside my stocking-no matter the itch of the sealing wax.
 I am lettered but I do not read what Mistress writes and Lina and Sorrow cannot.
-But I know what it means to say to anyone who stops me.
+But I know what it means to say to any who stop me.